Unit VIII. Healing the Soul

 quiet and you can contact other aspects of your beingness.
 [For ideas,

 consult the Glossary appended to this guidebook.]
-In your journal make
+In your journal

-to address the issues that need attention.
+a plan to address the issues that need attention.

 In this unit we have looked at the issues around soul loss and why they

 need to be resolved in order to proceed on the spiritual journey.
+Some

-ways to conceptualize the problems.
+conceptualize the problems.

 References